Checked Baggage [Japan Domestic Flights]

 How to check in baggage

-[Note] Please complete the procedures as early as possible so that you can pass through security at least 15 minutes (Haneda Airport: 20 minutes) prior to the departure time.
+Please complete procedures as early as possible in order to be able to pass through the security checkpoint at least 20 minutes before the departure time of the flight.

 Please show the 2D barcode located on your E-ticket receipt, ANA Mileage Club Card, or OSAIFU-KEITAI (digital wallet).
 You can use SKiP Service even if you have baggage to check-in.
 See "Domestic boarding style: SKiP Service" for information about SKiP Service.
 Passengers who have connecting flights can check in their baggage.
 Baggage checked in for connecting flights will be routed up to 3 sectors.